 An Australian study published in 2001 found that 10 to 15 percent of mothers experienced postpartum depression in the first year after birth.

 However, for mothers of infants with sleep problems, this rate skyrocketed to include up to 45 percent of mothers.
 Research published in the Royal Australasian College of Physicians’ Journal of Paediatrics and Child Health found that as many as 20 percent of Western parents reported infant crying to be a problem.
 The study set out to identify the management strategies that parents found most helpful. ### Helpful management and educational strategies Talking about the baby, learning about the baby, and having the baby examined by a health care provider were ranked as the most helpful strategies by parents.
 Parents also reported the following educational techniques to be helpful:

 Sleep cycles explained

-- Putting a baby to bed awake
+Putting a baby to bed awake

-- Settling techniques explained
+Settling techniques explained

-- Infant crying patterns explained
+Infant crying patterns explained

-- Infant sleeping patterns explained
+Infant sleeping patterns explained

-- Using a sleep diary to record sleeping, waking, feeding, and crying
+Using a sleep diary to record sleeping, waking, feeding, and crying

 A note on medication